 After our time in the Kofa Mountains in March, we drove east through Phoenix and immediately embarked on a two-night backpack trip through part of the Superstition Mountains.
 We hiked a clockwise loop from the Peralta Trailhead around the prominent Weavers Needle spire via the Peralta and Dutchman's Trails.
 I imagine that this popular route is probably often done in a day by trailrunners, but as usual we wanted to savor the scenery so we camped two nights along the way.

-Trip Reports: Backpacking In The Superstition Mountains, Arizona - March 2018
+Backpacking in the Superstition Mountains, Arizona - March 2018

 Our first day was pretty long; with a late 2:30pm start and something like 9 miles or so to hike, we arrived at our first night's destination of Charlebois Spring after dark.
 But it was a pleasure walking through the deserty mountains in the pleasant sunset and dusk light.
 The terrain around here is really intriguing with lots of "cozy" little basins flanked by saguaros and colorful rock walls.
 It's obvious that there are lots of epic campsites as long as you're will to haul water.
 Apparently during rainier years there are lots more potholes and perhaps even the creeks are running - but not during this drought year.
 The good news is that there are a number of reliable year-round springs, making longer treks possible even in dry years.